-Even if you’ve visited before, you can enhance your experience at this magnificent garden with these tips on things to appreciate.
+Even if you’ve visited before, you can enhance your experience at this magnificent garden with these eight tips on things to appreciate.

 Strolling along the mile of gravel paths through the Morikami Museum and Japanese Gardens in Delray Beach, you will discover the outdoors in a whole new way.